Trippin'

 The inciting incident occurs at 11 minutes when Greg discovers he doesn't have enough money for the Hawaii trip and/or faces an obstacle that threatens his ability to go, disrupting his fantasy of the perfect senior trip..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Greg commits to a plan of action - whether getting a job, entering a contest, or pursuing a scheme - actively choosing to pursue the trip and Cinny rather than just dreaming about it., moving from reaction to action.
+This indicates the protagonist's commitment to Greg commits to a plan of action - whether getting a job, entering a contest, or pursuing a scheme - actively choosing to pursue the trip and Cinny rather than just dreaming about it., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Greg loses everything - the money, his chance with Cinny, possibly the respect of his friends.
 His fantasy world is shattered and he must face the reality that his avoidance and schemes have failed.
 The dream of the perfect trip dies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.